Prep time: 15 minutes

 2 1/2 tbs shredded basil

-1/3 cup Bobs all purpose gluten free flour
+1/3 cup garbanzo flour, or Bobs all purpose gluten free flour

 fine sea salt and freshly ground pepper

-Ghee clarified butter and canola oil for frying
+Ghee clarified butter or olive oil for frying

 2-3 handfuls of arugula, stems trimmed

-6 ounces aged cheddar (Jarlsberg or goat cheese works as well)
+6 ounces aged cheddar (feta or goat cheese works as well)

 Gently turn and brown the other side.